rettgerst/parousia/rules.md

 If a player takes red heart damage during a non-boss fight, increment their devil die by 1 (but only once per fight).
 If a player takes red heart damage during a boss fight, increment their devil die by 2 (but only once per fight).
 When a player advances to the next floor, halve their devil die if they didn't make a devil deal on that floor.

+### Bombs

+Bombs can also be used to do extra damage.
+During a turn, players can drop any number of bombs as they like.
+Bombs explode on that player's next turn.
+Roll a die for each bomb.
+If the die meets or exceeds the enemy's resilience or evasiveness, the bomb hits (and does the player's base damage to a boss).
+The bomb also does a hit of damage to every player whose speed is below (20-die).

+During a non-boss combat phase players can use a bomb to quit the combat phase immediately.
+However, this does not count as finishing the combat phase.
+This does not have any chance of doing damage to enemies, but has normal chances of damaging players.

 # Glossary

 **Random:** From the top of the corresponding deck